chef/chef-oss-practices/contributors/guide/README.md

 ### Find the Project's Team

 Finding the appropriate team for your contribution and asking your questions in the correct place can give your contribution higher visibility and a faster community response.
-We do our best to keep response time on any of our projects low, but engaging a team directly on a contribution is a great way to get connected and have a more direct interactiaround your contribution.
+We do our best to keep response time on any of our projects low, but engaging a team directly on a contribution is a great way to get connected and have a more direct interaction around your contribution.

 The readme in each project repository will contain information on the team responsible for the code.
 Some teams also have their own `CONTRIBUTING.md` files, which may contain extra information or guidelines in addition to these general ones.
 These are located in the team-specific community directories in _this repository_ and will be linked to from any repository that team owns.
 For example: the contributor's guide for the Habitat supervisor is located in the *chef/chef-oss-practices* repo, as [`../../teams/hab-sup/CONTRIBUTING.md`](../teams/hab-sup/CONTRIBUTING.md) as well as in the root of _habitat-sh/habitat_ as `CONTRIBUTING.md`.